lwsjs/local-web-server/README.md

 ***Requires node v4.0.0 or higher.
 Install the [previous release](https://github.com/75lb/local-web-server/tree/prev) for older node support.***

 # local-web-server
 An application shell for building a simple, command-line web server for productive web development.
+It contains no middleware of its own but will load default-stack unless you specify otherwise.

 It is trivial is bundle and deploy with your project.
 Also deploys to heroku well for demo projects.